📸 LATINO SPORTS GALLERY: Arizona Diamondbacks vs. Los Angeles Angels

 📍Angel Stadium, Anaheim, California

-📸 Photos captured by Francisco Rodriguez/Latino Sports on Friday, July 11th – The Angels won by a final score of 6-5
+📸 Photos captured by Amber Douglas Rodriguez/Latino Sports on Saturday, July 12th – The Angels won by a final score of 10-5

 Follow us on Social Media for updates and exclusive content